LASER Talk Series

 “Art has the power to inspire other disciplines, such as science and technology, by fostering integration that drives innovative research,” Dr. Jinsil Hwaryoung Seo, director of the Institute for Applied Creativity in the College of Performance, Visualization and Fine Arts and an associate professor in Visualization, said.
 “It also allows students to recognize the potential of the arts as a valuable resource they can incorporate into their studies and future careers.”

-Presented by the Texas A&M University Institute for Applied Creativity; College of Performance, Visualization and Fine Arts; and the Melbern G. Glasscock Center for Humanities Research.
+Presented by the Texas A&M University Institute for Applied Creativity; College of Performance, Visualization & Fine Arts; and the Melbern G. Glasscock Center for Humanities Research.
 Hosted by the Texas A&M University Art Galleries.

-Jan.
-29, 2025 | Noon
+Sept.
+17, 2025 | Noon

-April 23, 2025 | Noon
+Oct.
+15, 2025 | Noon